Top 10 Most Polluted Cities In America List Revealed

 - Reno, Nevada

-The six metropolitan areas on the complete most polluted cities list which also had at least some days where air pollution did not reach unhealthy levels includes Elmira, New York, Wilmington, North Carolina, Burlington, Vermont, Melbourne, Florida, and the Fort Myers and Naples region of Florida.
+The six metropolitan areas on the complete most polluted cities list which also had at least some days where air pollution did not reach unhealthy levels were Elmira, New York, Wilmington, North Carolina, Burlington, Vermont, Melbourne, Florida, and the Fort Myers and Naples region of Florida.

 The top 10 most polluted cities on the list represent metropolitan areas which are plagued by both short-term and year around pollution.
-The Visalia/Hanford area of California was noted as city with the worst year around pollution.
+The Visalia/Hanford area of California was noted as the city with the worst year around pollution.
 Yet another California metropolitan area, the Los Angeles and Long Beach region, has the worst ozone pollution level in America, according to the same report.
-The ozone, also known as smog, is created by emissions from vehicle tailpipes, smokestacks, and gases released into the air.
+The ozone, also known as smog, is created by emissions from vehicle tailpipes, smokestacks, and gasses released into the air.

 8 out of the top ten most polluted cities in the U.S. are in California, with Los Angeles/Long Beach area being #1 according to EPA reports pic.twitter.com/9367jQicDl